djblackberry64/Lempire-curriculum/docs/en/foundations/3_history_of_programming.md

 Let's see what happened there:

-So the base of the C compiler is assembly code which in turn is translated into binary code.
+So the base of the C compiler is Assembly code which in turn is translated into binary code.

 _How can the compiler be written in C then? - It isn't really written in C._